m8liaang/data-analysis-projects/netflix_eda_project/README.md

 The DataCamp repository served as a convenient source for the CSV files, while the original dataset is hosted on data.world.

-The dataset is **NOT** included in this repository.
-Users should obtain the dataset directly from the original source and comply with its applicable terms of use.

 ## Key Findings